maybe-ilya/DML_UE4_Course/README.md

 ## About repo structure
-Content and Source folder of repo is divided into separate folder: Ready, Lesson, Student
+Content and Source folders of repo is divided into separate folder: Ready, Lesson, Student
 * Ready folder contains assets and files that i'll prepare for lessons
 * Lesson folder contains assets and files that i'll make on lessons with students explaining lesson topic
 * Student folder is sandbox folder where students exhibit their talent, fantasy and imagination.
 Please, work only in this folder and don't modify files in other folders.
-Ready and Lesson folder are just referential.
+Ready and Lesson folders are just referential.